thelowesttype/thelowesttype.github.io/content/blog/template-matcher/index.md

 \frac{F_1(\xi,\eta)F_2^*(\xi,\eta)}{|F_1(\xi,\eta)F_2(\xi,\eta)|} = e^{j2\pi(\xi x_0+\eta y_0)}
 $$
 <br>
 Hence we can get the change in location as a power of <kbd>e</kbd>.
-But considering our target is to first find the angle we need to convert the image from Cartesian plane to Polar plane.
+But considering our target is to first find the angle, we need to convert the image from Cartesian plane to Polar plane.
 But even that won't be enough as the change in angle will be coming as a power of <kbd>e</kbd>.
 Thus, we need to take *log-polar transform* of the image.
-One more thing to note is that even though we want just the rotation to be detected.
-But as we are going to apply this algorithm in real life it can be a possibility that the scale of the image also changes due to distortion of lens and a number of other factors.
-Hence we technically need to see the scale and rotation of the image.
+One more point to note is that even though we want just the rotation to be detected.
+But as we are going to apply this algorithm in real life it is possibile that the scale of the image also changes.
+This is due to distortion of lens and a number of other factors.
+Hence, we technically need to see the scale and rotation of the image.
 <br>
 Considering just rotation and translation for now,